 Rosalie Moller: The Rosalie Moller is considered one of the most beautiful wrecks in the northern Red Sea and is located on the west side of the Gubal Island.
 It convinces by the incredible wealth of small swarm fish.
 Add to this the diffuse atmosphere, as well as the almost perfect state of the former coal transport, which stands parked on the seabed.
 Because of the depth, the wreck is unsuitable for beginners.
 Strong currents are rather rare on the wreck.

-Abu Nuhas: Also known as the ‘Ships Graveyard’, this reef is dangerously positioned close to the busy shipping lanes of the Gulf of Suez.
-This reef has claimed more ships than any other in the area.
-On the north side are four wrecks laying on a sandy seafloor at the bottom of a steep sloping reef layered with table corals.
-On the south side is a safe anchorage for liveaboards and two ergs, known as Yellow Fish Reef.
+Abu Nuhas: Also known as the "Ship Cemetery".
+Who has not heard of the 4 wrecks of Abu Nuhas?
+This reef has more ships than any other in the area.
+On the north side of Abu Nuhas, the four wrecks lie on a sandy seabed.
+Giannis D, SS Carnatic, Chrisoula K and Kimono M. On the south side there is a safe mooring for liveaboard ships.

 The exact dive safari route and reefs that are visited are weather dependent and depend on the diving experience of our guests.

 North and wreck dive safari starts and ends in Hurghada.